Owen-Wang1234/stock-analysis/README.md

     Next i
 ```

-The stock ticker array, the total volume, and the starting and ending prices were initialized.
-Next, the entire list of entries was examined; if the ticker matches then the total volume is incremented by the recorded amount and the starting price and ending price of the stock are both found by checking if the entry is first and last respectively.
+The array of 12 stock tickers, the total volume variable, and the starting and ending price variables were initialized.
+Next, two loops were created; the outer loop runs through the ticker array while the inner loop runs through the entire list of entries.
+If the current entry and indexed tickers match then the total volume is increased by the recorded amount and the starting price and ending price of the stock are both found by checking if the entry is first and last in the group respectively.
 Then, the stock ticker, total volume over the year, and annual return (based on the ratio of ending over starting) were all printed out to their designated cells.
-The variables are reset as the whole list gets re-examined for the next stock ticker in the array.
+The total volume variable is set and reset to 0 at the top of the outer loop.

 A sample collection of the run times of the original code is displayed here: